scala/scala-lang/_posts/2025-05-07-release-notes-3.7.0.md

     case Order(id = orderId, itemIds = items) if items.size > 5 => orderId
 ```

-Last, but not least, named tuples are opening a new paradigm of metaprogramming by letting you compute structural types without the need for macros!
+Last, but not least, named tuples are opening a new technique in metaprogramming by letting you compute structural types without the need for macros!
 The `Selectable` trait now has a `Fields` type member that can be instantiated to a named tuple.

 ```scala